 Cover Letters

 • Introduction: Why are you contacting this person?
-How did you learn about the job?
+How did you learn about the opportunity?
 Who are you?
 What do you know about their organization (research)?

 • Body: How can you benefit them?
-Tell how you are an ideal match for the job.
+Tell how you are an ideal match for the position.
 Expand on relevant education, skills, and experience to offer additional details not found on your resume.

 • Conclusion: Focus on the next step: the interview!
 Thank the reader for their time and consideration.
 Request an interview to further discuss your qualifications.